1,000+ Opportunities

 Specific qualifications apply for all trade grants, including business location and registration in Florida, operational and employment criteria, and a limit of three trade grants per year.
 International Development

-Based on current listing details, eligibility includes: Florida-based manufacturers with products made in-state, 3-500 employees, $250k+ annual sales, in business 2+ years, licensed commercial operation (not home-based) Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Florida-based manufacturers with products made in-state, 3-500 employees, $250k+ annual sales, in business 2+ years, licensed commercial operation (not home-based).
+Confirm the full requirements in the official notice before applying.